Name: Memorial to the Fallen of the Lješanska Nahija Region (споменик погинулим љешњанима)

 Photo 2: A view of the 2019 Radio Zunzar music festival at Barutana [source]

 Furthermore, as the popularity of the abstract memorial heritage of the former Yugoslavia began to increase more and more during the 2019s, the Barutana monument, after years of marginalization and being largely unknown outside the region, increasingly became a cultural work which began to inspire artists, designers, photographers and other creative individuals around the world, as well as across the former Yugoslav region as well.
 As a result, the Barutana monument, as well as its creator Svetlana Kana Radević, have been receiving ever-growing amounts of attention and focus in recent years.
 For instance, the work of Radević was highlighted at the 2018 exhibition on Yugoslav architecture at the MoMA in New York City, while a 2020 article in the London-based magazine Architectural Review explored the work of Radević, in addition to the Barutana monument.
+Meanwhile, after Montenegro's Center of Conservation & Archeology worked towards cleaning and rehabilitating the Barutana monument in June of 2020, the site was used for a commemorative concert (Photo 3) on Montenegro Statehood Day a month later on July 13th.

 Plaques, Engravings and Graffiti: